CellProfiler/CellProfiler-Analyst/README.txt

 ---------------------------------
   II.
 Requirements
 ---------------------------------
-This software requires access to a MySQL database where per-image and per_ object measurements and metadata are stored.
+This software requires access to a MySQL database where per-image and per- object measurements and metadata are stored.
 Alternatively, this data may be loaded from CSV files.
 Classifier also requires access to the images used to create the data tables.
 The images can be stored locally or remotely and